MercedEnergy/SofwareEngineering/README.md

 #### Meetings
 - Organized by date of delivery
 #### Projects:
+- Minor projects are to be organized by date of delivery.
-- Organized by name of project
+- Major projects to be organized by name of project
   * Software Documentation
     - Methodolgy
     - Software Requirement Specification